feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 * Transfer objects between environments
 * Provide service abstraction
 * Provide notion of identity to service across environments
-* Expose network instead of trying to abstract it away -- What should this mean?
+* Expose network instead of trying to abstract it away.
+Network errors are handled by user of RSR vs handled transparently.

 ## Low-level Message Types: